Jmcdaniels7/ProjectsJM/Resume Page Project/READMEResumePage.md

-Using HTML and Bootstrap for frontend development, I designed a page in my website to showcase a formal resume of all of my skills and accolades.
-Thanks for taking a look at my formal resume page source code.
+Using HTML and Bootstrap for frontend development, I designed a website to showcase a introduction to who I am.
+Thanks for taking a look at my website.